kellygculpepper/SmogonTrends/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

 This project will allow users to visualize trends in Pokémon Showdown data over time.
-Current functionality includes visualizing usage rates of up to 5 Pokémon over time, for a selected metagame, time period, and minimum ELO.
+Current functionality includes visualizing usage rates of up to 5 Pokémon over time, for a selected metagame & time period.
 Improved visuals and additional plots are in development.
 The app will ultimately be hosted online.

 Data
 ----
-Data is sourced from [Smogon](https://www.smogon.com/stats/).
+Usage data is sourced from [Smogon](https://www.smogon.com/stats/).
+Additionally, this project uses the `Pokemon.csv` dataset from [pokemonData](https://github.com/lgreski/pokemonData), authored by lgreski, to match Pokémon with their IDs, enabling scraping of colors.

 Installation and Usage
 ----------------------